 Then align the template so that the spoon image that most closely matches your spoon, is aligned on the center line and placed in the middle of your mat.
 Position the text image in the center of it.

-Step Twelve: Double Check your Placement, then Hide the Template.
+Step Twelve: Double Check your Placement and Hide the Template

 Load your mat into your Maker.
 Follow the prompts on the screen, choosing “Stainless Steel” as your setting.
 Make sure you’ve inserted your engraving tip.

 On the Cricut, press the flashing go button.
 Then watch it engrave!
 Once it’s finished, you can unload your mat.

 Tip– Use the tape you peel off to pick up the engraving debris.
 Don’t use your hand to wipe across the surface as you could end up with embedded bits of metal in your hand.

 Step Fifteen: Darken the Engraving